inkOfPixel/inkofpixel.com/_site/projects/d1-milano.md

 ## The results

-Three months after the launch of the new site D1 Milano had as much revenues as the whole previous year.
+We gave D1 Milano a bran new Shopify Plus site.
+Three months after the launch revenues already matched the whole revenue of the previous year.
 Since then sales keep growing at a fast-pace, with a **10x increase year on year**.